Workshops by Sherezzah Bint al-Waha

 -

-The dance style of the performing "gypsies" of Upper Egypt.
+The dance style of these professional dancers of Upper Egypt.

 This workshop includes a number of basic techniques in this style